chaishuen1201/Tetris-Duel-Multiplayer-Block-Battle/README.md

 15. **Garbage System (Multiplayer)**
     - Sending garbage lines to opponent when clearing multiple lines
-    - Garbage lines have random holes for clearability
+    - Garbage line batches have random holes for clearability
     - Visual and audio feedback when garbage is sent/received
     - Adds strategic depth to multiplayer matches